AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/visitor-id/graph-based-stitching-overview.md

 >[!VIDEO](https://video.tv.adobe.com/v/3429528/?learn=on)

-Through Graph-based stitching we use the Identity graph to get a better view of the customer Journey through:
+Through Graph-based stitching, we use the Identity graph to get a better view of the customer Journey through:

 * Joining datasets with different identifiers without having to ETL data to reflect a single identifier
 * Improving coverage of preferred or golden identity for a single dataset by sharing identities across datasets.